HuyaneMatsu/hata/docs/topics/auto_completion.md

 #### Dependent auto completion

+Sometimes you'll want your auto-complete parameters to directly depend on each other.
+For example (as in below code) if you have food product (categories), and you want only types for **that** food category.

-At cases you might want to have an auto completion, where parameters depend on each other.
-The main disadvantage of implementing such a system, that the use might break up parameter order, or just give bad parameters ruining the whole idea.
+The main disadvantage of implementing such a system is that the user might break up parameter order or just give bad parameters.
+For example, in the discord client, the user can select type before he selects category of food.
+You have to handle these cases yourself (in below code example these are appropriately handled).

-This example showcases the usage of `event.interaction.get_value_of(*option_names)` which returns the parameter's value for the given **option stack**.
-This means when dealing with sub-commands, you will need to mention their name before the parameter's.
+In the below example we use the `event.interaction.get_value_of(*option_names)` method which returns the parameter values for the given **option stack**.
+This means that if you're dealing with sub-commands you will need to mention the sub-command name before the parameter.

 ```py3
 from hata.ext.slash import abort